ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 # Setup Github Repository

-These are steps to setup a new repo under the ChainSafe Github organization:
+These are steps to setup a new repository under the ChainSafe Github organization:

 <aside>
 💡 The org owners are now the Heads of Engineering and they can assist you with any changes you require.